DanielPosada330/Travel-Agency-Back-End-Migration-Website/README.md

 7) Countries.java, lines 37-39: Added OneToMany relationships between tables and classes.
 8) RestDataConfig.java, lines 3, 37-41: Changed import address and physical addresses.
 9) Carts.java, lines 38-42: Added enum designed to match the UML diagram and SQL database.
+10) Add @NoArgsConstructor and @AllArgsConstructor to each entity file.

 E.  Write code for the dao package that includes repository interfaces for the entities that extend JpaRepository, and add cross-origin support.
 1) Create Cart_itemsRepository.java interface in dao package.